mhaack/mh-site/src/posts/2025-12-23-migrating-from-plausible-to-pirsch-analytics-using-netlify-edge-functions.md

 There are also a large number of ready-made integrations for CMS (such as WordPress), e-commerce platforms (such as Shopify) or SSG frameworks (via Astro or Gatsby) available from the community.

+I went for a more advanced option via a bumpy round.

 ### Using a Proxy with Netlify Edge Functions

 I prefer to serve my analytics script through a proxy on my own domain.
 This ensures first-party data collection and helps bypass common ad-blocker issues.
+I have already used this pattern for my previous Plausible Analytics integration.

+Pirsch offers this proxy via a custom subdomain, but only with the Plus subscription.
+For those of us who want to save money, they provide [self-hosting proxy options](https://docs.pirsch.io/advanced/proxy#available-proxies) in three different languages.
+PHP, Go and JavaScript.
-Since my sites are hosted on **Netlify**, I wanted to leverage **Edge Functions** for this.

-The Pirsch documentation includes a [Cloudflare Worker proxy guide](https://docs.pirsch.io/advanced/cf-workers), but since the environments differ, the code needed some adjustments for Netlify.
+Since my sites are hosted on Netlify, I wanted to leverage [Edge Functions](https://docs.netlify.com/build/edge-functions/overview/) for this.
+The Pirsch documentation includes a JavaScript [Cloudflare Worker proxy guide](https://docs.pirsch.io/advanced/cf-workers), but since the environments differ, the code needed some adjustments for Netlify.

 ### Refactoring with Cursor

-Instead of rewriting the logic manually, I used **Cursor**.
+Instead of rewriting the logic manually, I used Cursor.
 I provided the Cloudflare example and asked it to convert the code to a Netlify Edge Function.

 Cursor handled the conversion perfectly, mapping the correct Netlify header names and adjusting the fetch logic.
 I also had it move the Pirsch identification code into an environment variable to keep the repository clean.